yonatanvaizman/bible-text-analysis/README.md

 Yonatan Vaizman, January 2026.

 ---
-- I started with a "playground", trying various things.
+- I started with a "playground", trying various things (theme discovery, training a tokenizer for biblical Hebrew script, pre-training a tiny LLM with biblical Hebrew/English language).
 - Currently, I'm working on an Agentic AI assistant that will help me analyze biblical texts: [bibleAssistant](bibleAssistant/README.md)